melly19/community-forum/RESOURCES.md

 * [Codecademy - Learn Java](https://www.codecademy.com/catalog/language/java): An interactive course that teaches Java through hands-on exercises and projects.

 <hr>
 Remember, practice is key to improving your coding skills.
 Don't be afraid to ask questions, collaborate with others, and learn from your mistakes.
-Happy coding! :)
+Happy coding! :smile: